Hero for How to Read a Cava Label: Guarda, Reserva, Gran Reserva, and Paraje Calificado

 • Is the price aligned with what the label is promising?

 Learning to read a Cava label is less about memorizing rules and more about learning which details actually predict the drinking experience.
-If you understand dryness, ageing tier, and producer ambition, you are already ahead of most casual buyers.
+If you understand dryness, ageing tier, and producer ambition, it becomes easier to find a bottle that fits your mood that day.

 Footnotes